Top 5 things to do in Dublin in Summer

 Dublin is surrounded by mountains and sea and there are some invigorating walks within 20 minutes of the City .
 We recommend the charming Howth Head peninsula for ease of access and stunning views .
 Easily accessible by the Dart or Bus there are way marked trails for all types of walkers plus loads of good coffee shops , restaurants and pubs to treat yourself after your exersions.
 There are lots of other walks around Dublin from Bray to Greystones , Dalkey Head and you can read more about this here

 4.Take a Day tour – If you have the time and want to see some more of our beautiful country, there are numerous day tours available from Dublin.
-All the better in brighter spring weather.
+All the better in brighter summer weather.
 We recommend Glendalough in Wicklow with Kilkenny , the Giants causeway with Belfast and the Cliffs of Moher/ Galway .
 You can book all day tours with our knowledgeable crew here at Isaacs Hostel and they will give advice on their favourites to suit your itinerary .
-Prices from €30 – 55 euro
+Prices from €30 – 55

 Our Top 5 things to do in Dublin in Spring should keep you out of Temple Bar pubs -all be it temporarily !